 Cause Solution The computer's software is used to safely eject the card.
-Open My Computer , right-click on the corresponding drive icon, and select Eject .
+Open My Computer (Windows XP) or Computer (Windows Vista), right-click on the corresponding drive icon, and select Eject .
 Then pull the card out of the slot.
-NOTE Never remove the card when the green LED is flashing.
+NOTE: Never remove the card when the green LED is flashing